AcademySoftwareFoundation/OpenColorIO/docs/api/python/frozen/pyopencolorio_config.rst

       - The environment variable OCIO_INACTIVE_COLORSPACES may also be used to set the inactive color space list.
       - The env. var. takes precedence over the inactive_colorspaces list in the config file.
       - Setting the list via the API takes precedence over either the env. var. or the config file list.
-      - Roles may not be used.
-      - Aliases may not be used.

    .. py:method:: Config.setMajorVersion(self: PyOpenColorIO.Config, major: int) -> None